PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 ## The Meaning of ACID

-In practice, one database’s implementation of ACID does not equal another’s implementation.
+In practice, one database's implementation of ACID does not equal another's implementation.
 For example, as we shall see, there is a lot of ambiguity around the meaning of isolation.

 Systems that do not meet the ACID criteria are sometimes called BASE, which stands for Basically Available, Soft state, and Eventual consistency.
 This is even more vague than the definition of ACID.